Investment Banker

 At this point of time, would it possible to make swtich to Finance and become an investment banker?

-Asked by Vikas_dreamer about 10 years ago
+Asked by Vikas_dreamer over 10 years ago

 If you're interested in a career-switch to banking, business school is a good way to do this.
 In two years you can absorb the skill set to qualify for finance positions.
 Your experience as a software engineer can work in your favor, especially if you're interested in doing finance in tech-related fields.
 If a banker also has first-hand tech knowledge, that's a significant value-add in his analysis of tech-related transactions.